-Restore the state information from the file used to initialize the simulations class hoomd.analyze.imd(port, period=1, rate=1, pause=False, force=None, force_scale=0.1, phase=0
+Restore the state information from the file used to initialize the simulations class hoomd.analyze.imd(port, period=1, rate=1, pause=False, force=None, force_scale=0.1, phase=0) Send simulation snapshots to VMD in real-time.

 While the simulation is running (hoomd.run(), the action of each analyzer is executed every period time steps.
 Changing the period does not change the phase set when the analyzer was first created.